Fabri Salcedo

-Fabriciano “Fabri” Salcedo (May 28, 1914 in Santander, Cantabria, Spain – August 25, 1985 in Rochelle Park, New Jersey) was a U.S. soccer forward.
+Fabriciano “Fabri” Salcedo (May 28, 1914 – August 25, 1985) was a Spanish-born American soccer forward.
 Salcedo spent thirteen seasons in the American Soccer League, leading the league in scoring three of those seasons, one season in the St. Louis Soccer League and part of one season in the National Soccer League of Chicago.
 He is a member of the National Soccer Hall of Fame.

 Early career

 Salcedo was born in Spain and played with several youth teams before moving to the United States in May 1929.
 He played with a string of amateur clubs playing in city leagues, including Segura F.C.
 (Metropolitan League of New York City), Madrid F.C. and Portuguese Victoria F.C.
 (Westchester County League).
 When Portuguese Victoria won the 1934 league title, Salcedo came to the attention of Duncan Othen, coach of the American Soccer League club Brooklyn Hispano.

 Brooklyn Hispano

 In 1934, Salcedo signed with Hispano and would play most of his career with the Brooklyn team, beginning as a center forward before moving to right forward.
-While with Hispano, Salcedo would play with Walter Bahr, another great American player.
+While with Hispano, Salcedo would play with Walter Bahr.
 In his first season, Salcedo scored eleven goals, putting him sixth on the league's scoring list.
-This led to his selection to the U.S. national team for an unofficial game with Scotland on May 19, 1935.
-In 1937, Hispano went to the ASL title game, only to fall to the Kearny Scots.
+This led to his selection to the United States men's national soccer team for an unofficial game with Scotland on May 19, 1935.
+In 1937, Hispano played in the ASL title game, only to fall to the Kearny Scots.